Michael-Z/BPScaling/README.md

 # BPScaling

 ## Description
+A simple category for prepping apps for the iPad mini.

 With the iPad Mini coming out soon it is important to see how our iPad apps will look and feel on the smaller screen.
 This project provides a drop-in category to help with this testing.

 The idea and original logic for this project comes from [this blog post](http://blog.michaelslater.net/making-your-ipad-app-mini.html) by Michael Slater.